Right now, we are focusing on establishing and mobilizing the entire municipality around the mission of climate neutrality by 2030.

 peak and steal

-Climate City Contract 2030 is an effort to manage the climate transition that we need to implement in a short time to keep global warming below 1.5 degrees.
-It is an agreement between municipalities, government agencies and Viable Cities, in which all parties undertake to make a concrete contribution to accelerating the climate transition.
-The letter of intent is a preparation for signing the contract next year.
+Climate City Contract 2030 is a collective effort to achieve the climate transition that we need to implement in a short time to keep global warming below 1.5 degrees.
+It is an agreement between municipalities, government agencies and Viable Cities where all parties undertake to make a concrete contribution to increasing the pace of climate change.

 Karlskrona invests and tests